cksdml1014/chanisong/_pages/publications.md

 <details>
   <summary style="font-size: 1.3em; font-weight: bold;">Backgrounds on Autonomous Mechanism Design Technology: SBM and JBM Models </summary>

-<p>The <strong>Autonomous Mechanism Design Technology</strong>, developed using the <strong>SBM (Spring-connected Block Model)</strong> and <strong>JBM (Joint-element Block Model)</strong> frameworks, represents a revolutionary approach to mechanism synthesis.
+<p>The <strong>Autonomous Mechanism Design Technology</strong>, developed using the <strong>SBM (Spring-connected Block Model)</strong> and <strong>JBM (Joint-element Block Model)</strong> frameworks, represents a revolutionary approach to mechanism synthesis.<br>
-  This technology autonomously generates complex linkage mechanisms that achieve specific tasks and meet performance requirements across various applications.
+  This technology autonomously generates complex linkage mechanisms that achieve specific tasks and meet performance requirements across various applications.<br>
-  Specifically, it synthesizes <strong>1-DOF linkage mechanisms that follow desired paths</strong> by automatically determining <strong>both the topology and geometry</strong> of the mechanism.
+  Specifically, it synthesizes <strong>1-DOF linkage mechanisms that follow desired paths</strong> by automatically determining <strong>both the topology and geometry</strong> of the mechanism.<br>
   This is achieved through appropriate optimization problem formulations and precise modeling of the spring-block systems.</p>

 <h2>What are SBM and JBM?</h2>